Thank you for your interest in contributing to visnap! This document provides guidelines for contributing to this project.

 2. Follow the prompts to:

-• Select which packages are affected
+• Select which packages are affected (usually all packages)

 • Choose the type of change (patch, minor, major)

-• Write a description of the changes
+• Write a clear description of the changes

 3. Include the changeset file in your PR